SRAM

 SRAM NX trigger shifter with X-ACTUATION™ technology gives you sharp, dependable shifting.
 Built for precise and swift shifting across our wide rang...

-SRAM SRAM FORCE AXS 12 SPEED CHAIN
+SRAM SRAM EAGLE GX 12 SPEED CHAIN

 In stock